Copyright 1994 - 2022 Bill's Bible Basics

 1 Corinthians 9:24-27, KJV

 So to reiterate my earlier point, unlike some of my Christian brethren, personally, I am not looking for a fast exit from this current earthly life, or for an express train to Heaven.
-There is still so much that I want and feel that I need to do with the Bill's Bible Basics ministry before Jesus calls me Home.
-I have so many articles and series yet to complete that have been sitting in limbo for literally years now.
+There is still so much that I want and feel that I need to do with the Bill's Bible Basics and the Christian Social Network ministries before Jesus calls me to my Eternal Home.
+I have so many articles and series which remain to be completed that have been sitting in limbo for literally years now.
 Likewise, I have many older articles which now require an update.
 More KJV Bible Verse Lists will no doubt be compiled in upcoming years as well, and more poems will be composed as inspiration leads.
 And, of course, I'll never be done making new graphics for the BBB Graphics Library.
 So, as you can see, I want to run the full course of my earthly race before my time runs out here.
 I am reminded of the following additional verses regarding running the race of faith:

 "Let thine eyes look right on, and let thine eyelids look straight before thee.
 Ponder the path of thy feet, and let all thy ways be established.
 Turn not to the right hand nor to the left: remove thy foot from evil."